BishopMcNallyHS/Assignment-1/README.md

 Processing Assign 1
 Learning to Draw

-Go to Repl.it and create a new Processing file called Assign1Draw

 Create a comment at the beginning of your program that includes the following:
 File Name